$7.50 / linear yard(5'W x 3'L)

-10 oz duck cloth canvas fabric in navy is a medium weight cotton is used for many different end products.
+10 oz duck cloth canvas fabric in navy blue is a medium weight cotton that is used for many different end products.
 From slipcovers, screen printed totes, coin bags, cornhole bags and many more applications, 10 oz duck cloth is the most versatile fabric in the market.

-Canvas fabric is a staple textile used in limitless applications and products.
+Canvas fabric is a staple textile used in limitless applications and end-products.
 Cotton duck canvas has a rich history that extends well into ancient times.
 From nautical uses like sails to convenient, eco-friendly tote bags, canvas fabric finds its way into all day-to-day uses.